ArthurHoa/imperfect-eknn/README.md

 ### How to use

-Initialize the model by specifying the number of classes and the number K of neighbors :
+Initialize the model by specifying the number of classes and the number *K* of neighbors :
 ```
 classifier = EKNN(nb_classes, n_neighbors=k)
 ```

-Train the model on the training set, with the attrributes X_train and the labels Y_train defined on $2^M$, with M the number of classes :
+Train the model on the training set, with the attrributes *X_train* and the labels *Y_train* defined on $2^M$, M the number of classes :
 ```
 classifier.fit(X_train, y_train)
 ```

+Use score to predict the classes of *X_test*, compare them to *Y_test* and return the accuracy of the model:
 ```
 precisions = classifier.score(X_test, y_test)
 ```